 Their event consisted of 11 recordings – making one bumper virtual event, DEMAND.
 Mark and his team devised a repurposing plan that would give them enough content to distribute for at least five months after the event.

 “This was unheard of for a team our size.
 The content then allowed us to continue to stay in front of the audience that we had built through this event.”

 When you have a small marketing team and big ambitious plans with your content, it’s often time to look at outsourcing/bringing in specialist external support.
 We’re proud to have played a key role in the repurposing of Metadata’s DEMAND event.

-With our Event 10x service we repurposed each of these recordings into:
+We repurposed each of these recordings into: